 Examples of Birth Complications that May Lead to Cerebral Palsy

 - Premature labor and delivery.
-A preterm baby is one that is born too early, before the complete gestation period has finished.
-This can be a problem in a number of ways because the child was not fully developed yet and may struggle to survive outside the womb.
-A premature baby may be at risk for cerebral palsy because early delivery can cause brain damage, low birth weight, respiratory problems, and other factors that may trigger the damage that leads to the condition.
+A preterm baby is born too early before the end of the complete gestation period.
+This can be a problem in a number of ways because the child is not fully developed yet and may struggle to survive outside the womb.
+A premature baby may be at risk for cerebral palsy because early delivery can lead to brain damage from bleeding, low blood pressure, infection, low birth weight, respiratory problems, and other factors that may increase the risk of the condition.

 - Umbilical cord complications.
-A number of complications that occur with the umbilical cord put a baby at risk for cerebral palsy because it is the cord that provides the fetus with blood and oxygen from the mother.
-If this supply is cut off the baby can asphyxiate and end up with brain damage.
+Several complications with the umbilical cord put a baby at risk for cerebral palsy because it is the cord that provides the fetus with blood and oxygen from the mother.
+If this supply is cut off, the baby can asphyxiate and end up with brain damage.
 Potential complications include the umbilical cord wrapping around the baby’s neck and a constricted umbilical cord.

 - Abnormal presentation.
 Normal presentation occurs when the baby’s head emerges first, facing toward the mother’s back.
-An abnormal presentation, like breech in which the baby’s bottom comes out first, can cause serious distress and potentially asphyxia.
-Presentation should be monitored by doctors and addressed if abnormal.
+An abnormal presentation, like breech in which the baby’s bottom comes out first, can cause severe distress and potentially asphyxia.
+The presentation should be monitored by doctors and addressed if abnormal.

 - Detached placenta.
 Placental abruption occurs when the placenta detaches from the wall of the uterus before the baby is born.
-This can be very serious and may result in the fetus not getting enough oxygen to the brain with a potential for resulting brain damage.
+This can be very serious and may result in the fetus not getting enough oxygen to the brain, with the potential for resulting brain damage.

 - Abnormal heart rate.
-Doctors and other medical caregivers should monitor the heart rate of the baby during delivery.
-If it is abnormal at any point, it may indicate that the baby is not getting enough blood.
+Doctors and other medical caregivers should monitor the baby’s heart rate during delivery.
+If it is abnormal, it may indicate that the baby is not getting enough oxygen.
 If the doctor does not take any steps to correct this, the baby may not get enough oxygen and could end up with brain damage.

 - Birth injury.
 Birth injuries are any kind of physical damage to a baby as it is being delivered.
-This is sometimes caused by medical negligence, such as when a doctor uses forceps or a vacuum extractor with too much force.
+Some babies have large heads, increasing their risk for trauma during vaginal birth.
+This can also be caused by medical negligence, such as when a doctor uses forceps or a vacuum extractor with too much force.
 These may be used on a baby’s head to help it proceed through the birth canal and can be done safely.
 However, if the doctor uses too much force, the skull and brain may be damaged.
 Failing to address an abnormal presentation can also lead to a birth injury if the baby gets stuck in the birth canal.

 - Labor that does not progress.
-When labor fails to progress it means that the mother is pushing, but the baby is not progressing into or through the birth canal.
+When labor fails to progress, the mother is pushing, but the baby is not moving into or through the birth canal.
 This may cause several problems for both the baby and the mother, including cutting off oxygen to the baby’s brain.
 Long labor requires medical intervention to protect both mom and baby.

 - Post-term pregnancies.
 In most cases, when a pregnancy goes beyond the typical term, to 41 or 42 weeks, there are no health problems.
-However, when a pregnancy continues to 42 weeks and later, with no onset of labor, the placenta may not be able to nourish the baby effectively, and this could lead to inadequate oxygen to the brain.
+However, when a pregnancy continues to 42 weeks and later, with no onset of labor, the placenta may not be able to nourish the baby effectively, leading to inadequate oxygen to the brain.

 Preventing Birth Complications and Cerebral Palsy

 One of the most important things a mother-to-be can do is make and keep her regular doctor’s appointments while pregnant.
-This gives her doctor the opportunities to screen her for potential complications and to take steps to prevent them from causing harm.
+This allows her doctor to screen her for potential complications and to take steps to prevent them from causing harm.
 If a mother does this and the doctor misses something, it may be a reasonable error, but it may also be negligence.

-If your child has been diagnosed with cerebral palsy and you had complications during labor and delivery, you may be the victim of negligence.
-Cerebral palsy lawyers can help you figure out if your doctor was negligent and what you can do about it to get justice and compensation for your child’s future.
+If your child has been diagnosed with cerebral palsy and had complications during labor and delivery, you may be the victim of negligence.
+Cerebral palsy lawyers can help you determine if your doctor was negligent and what you can do to get justice and compensation for your child’s future.